niess/mulder/docs/source/interface.rst

    .. method:: all()

-      Returns all currently defined mixtures.
+      Returns all currently defined materials.

-      The mixtures are returned as a :py:class:`dict` object mapping names to definitions.
+      The materials are returned as a :py:class:`dict` object mapping names to definitions.

    .. rubric:: Attributes
      :heading-level: 4

-   .. note:: :py:class:`Mixture` instances are :underline:`immutable`.
+   .. note:: :py:class:`Material` instances are :underline:`immutable`.

    .. autoattribute:: composition